A single impact might explain why the Red Planet’s surface looks smoother in the north and rugged and rocky in the south

-When you look up at the night sky, it's hard to imagine the violent, chaotic place the solar system was billions of years ago.
-It looks quiet and peaceful now, but when the solar system first took shape, asteroids and other objects regularly slammed into each other, sometimes knocking off huge chunks of rock.
-Some of these eventually became moons, and left the surfaces of the planets forever changed.
+When you look up at the night sky, it's hard to imagine the violent, chaotic place our solar system was billions of years ago.
+It looks quiet and peaceful now.
+But when the solar system first took shape, asteroids and other objects regularly slammed into each other.
+These could knock off huge chunks of rock, some that eventually became moons, and left the surfaces of the planets forever changed.

 Mars may be home to the solar system’s largest impact crater, hidden below lava.
 The impact itself, illustrated here, may have given Mars its unusual "two faces" -- af high, cratered crust in the southern hemisphere and smooth, low crust in the north